Ajnasz/pippo/README.md

 # Pippo

-Send temperature and humidity stats into io.adafruit.com and into your local redis server
+Send temperature and humidity stats into io.adafruit.com and into your local redis server and provides an interface to view your stats.

 ## Setup

+* Install redis, python-bottle for the webserver.
+* Install Adafruit_DHT and Adafruit_IO python packages.
-Open config.json and set the key to your adafruit.io key.
+* Open config.json and set the key to your adafruit.io key.
 (The same key will be used as a namespace in your local redis server)

 ## Setup a cronjob